sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 1. After the upgrade completes, check the log for any database upgrade failures or errors.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot them and finish the upgrades.

-1. Prepare for testing DXP by undoing any upgrade-specific tuning and reviewing the [Post-Upgrade Considerations](./post-upgrade-considerations.md).
+1. Prepare for testing DXP by reindexing search indexes, undoing any upgrade-specific tuning, and reviewing the [Post-Upgrade Considerations](./post-upgrade-considerations.md).

 1. Start your server and validate DXP with its upgraded database.